psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 The Earl of LIVERPOOL rose and observed, that the object of the Bill before the House, and the unhappy cause of it were well known.
 They had originated in a long continued and systematic plan of riot and disorder.
 No exertions on the part of Government had been omitted to ascertain the causes and prevent the effect of such disorders.
 Persons had been sent to Nottingham to examine into them upon the spot.—The Bill divided itself into two parts.
 The second, but most prominent part, went to compel the persons, in whose houses frames and other manufacturing machines were destroyed, to be responsible for the damage and the outrage.
 The former part was merely conformable to other Acts of Parliament, previously framed with a view to similar offences.
 The root of the evil appeared to be in the difficulty of detection, and that difficulty rested on the mildness of the law as it at present stood, and which evidently called for that sort of rigour which had often been effectual, by striking terror into the minds of the guilty and the mischievous; but such rigour was only intended to have a temporary operation.
 It was obvious to review and reconsideration, and by no means meant to add permanency to the severity of the penal code.
 His Lordship concluded with moving, that the Bill be read a second time.

-Lord BIRON observed, that in offering his sentiments on the subject before the House, he should speak from a personal knowledge of a good deal of what related to it.
+Lord BYRON observed, that in offering his sentiments on the subject before the House, he should speak from a personal knowledge of a good deal of what related to it.
 Great disorders had undoubtedly existed, and he had known of 40 frames being broken and destroyed by the active perseverance of a body of men, habitually, till that occasion, industrious and honest.
 Large detachments of the military had been sent down, and Officers of police had been sent down, and authorised to take up many persons; but these were measures which would much better have been superseded by others of grave, wise, and rational inquiry into the true cause and origin of the disorders.
 That would be found in the misery attendant on the decay of trade and manufactures, in the policy which had, unhappily for the country, been too long pursued by his Majesty's Ministers, whose proceedings were marked throughout by weakness, rashness, and inconsistency; by marches and countermarches, terminating only in miscarriage, ushered forth with all the pride, pomp, and circumstance of glorious war.
 The harsh and cruel measure proposed in the Bill he could by no means approve of, and thought that even a mob might be better reclaimed by conciliation and mildness than by rigour; and when he recollected the benevolent exertions which in this country had taken place in behalf of the suffering and distressed Portuguese, he could not help contrasting that benevolence with the harshness set forth in the present Bill.
 But the evils to the correction of which their Lordships ought to look, were not confined to Nottingham; at Bristol and its neighbourhood he had lately witnessed misery not less striking and deplorable.
 To obviate such distresses rigour was not the hopeful means; Martial Law and decimation, were not to be applied to a whole country—in short, convinced as he was, that to pass the Bill without inquiry might produce the worst consequences, he should oppose the second reading.

 Lord HOLLAND conceiving that he stood in a peculiar situation respecting the Bill under consideration, could not suffer it to proceed without some observation.
 He had been the first in that House to call the attention of their Lordships to the disorders at Nottingham, but he deprecated being supposed for a moment to have been consenting to any thing so monstrous as the Bill in question; and howsoever he might deplore the evils felt and complained of, he should prefer the rejection to the adoption of the Bill.